mienaikoe/ziyu/Chapters/3-6-Chapter20.md

 -
  -->

-_Thump.
-Thump.
-Thump._
+_Th-Thump.
+Th-Thump.
+Th-Thump._

-The sound of her own pulse filled her head.
+The sound of her own pulses filled her head.
 She found herself standing in the dark upon some kind of metallic shell and staring out into the darkness around her, filled with little dots of light.
 She took a step and the ground pulled its weight toward her as if in anticipation.
 Ahead of her, rays of light danced where the ground gave way.

-_Thump.
-Thump.
-Thump._
+_Th-Thump.
+Th-Thump.
+Th-Thump._

 A warm breeze sighed across her face and hair as she peered over the precipice and into the light.
 It was Ara, only brighter and more magnificent.
 She clambered over the edge and set her foot on the bottom of that metal shell.
 A familiar face took her hand to help her back up.